Hit by a Drunk Driver? Explore Your Legal Options

 Whether you’re pursuing a settlement or filing a civil lawsuit, get in touch with a personal injury lawyer as soon as possible.
 In a drunk driving suit, you may deserve compensation the other driver was clearly at fault and clearly broke the law.
 Your injuries are not your fault, and you shouldn’t have to pay for recovery out of your own pocket.

-For over 34 years Hardee & Hardee has aggressively prosecuted drunk driving cases.
+For over 34 years Hardee & Hardee has aggressively prosecuted drunk driving cases and other cases involving car accidents.
 We’ve cooperated and worked with the district attorney’s office to ensure justice for the families we’ve represented and to get those drunk drivers off the road for the protection and safety of others.
-Turn to the legal team at Hardee & Hardee Attorneys At Law today for a free consultation and start the path to the compensation you may deserve.